mdn/content/files/en-us/learn/javascript/client-side_web_apis/manipulating_documents/index.md

     link.href = 'https://developer.mozilla.org';
     ```

-Note that, as with many things in JavaScript, there are many ways to select an element and store a reference to it in a variable. {{domxref("Document.querySelector()")}} is the recommended modern approach, which is convenient because it allows you to select elements using CSS selectors.
+Note that, as with many things in JavaScript, there are many ways to select an element and store a reference to it in a variable. {{domxref("Document.querySelector()")}} is the recommended modern approach.
+It is convenient because it allows you to select elements using CSS selectors.
 The above `querySelector()` call will match the first {{htmlelement("a")}} element that appears in the document.
 If you wanted to match and do things to multiple elements, you could use {{domxref("Document.querySelectorAll()")}}, which matches every element in the document that matches the selector, and stores references to them in an [array](/en-US/docs/Learn/JavaScript/First_steps/Arrays)-like object called a {{domxref("NodeList")}}.

 There are older methods available for grabbing element references, such as: